 It really is no exaggeration to say that human beings have valued gold for as long as they’ve been able to get their hands on it.
-Burial sites going back to the 4th millennium BC include skillfully wrought gold artifacts, and weights of gold were used in commerce well before the Lydians started minting coins around 600 BC [for more gold news and analysis subscribe to our free newsletter].
+Burial sites going back to the 4th millennium BC include skillfully wrought gold artifacts, and weights of gold were used in commerce well before the Lydians started minting coins around 600 BC.

-It is inherently difficult to translate ancient values of gold and silver into modern terms, as the circumstances were so difficult.
-Many of the records and sources that discuss prices, talk in terms of mercenaries and slaves – commerce that is very difficult to relate to modern terms.
+It’s inherently difficult to translate ancient values of gold and silver into modern terms.
+Many of the records and sources that discuss prices talk in terms of mercenaries and slaves – commerce that is very difficult to relate to modern terms.
 Nevertheless, a few attempts at relating the value of gold can be made.

 The Greek gold “talent” weighed about 26 kg or 829 troy ounces – an amount worth about $1.4 million at current gold prices.
 A talent of silver would pay a skilled craftsman’s wages for nine years, while a gold talent would pay for 270 years of such work.
 At $20 per hour in modern terms, that would be worth approximately $13.5 million.

-As another example, a laborer would earn about one drachma per day in the fifth century or 0.004 troy ounces of gold (about $8 in today’s money); by 377 BC, the pay had increased to two and a half drachmae ($20 in today’s money).
-To add a little extra context, ancient sources indicate that a drachma would buy 3 kilos of olive oil in the fifth century – about $9 or $10 today [see also Gold’s 12 Year Run May Finally Be Over].
+As another example, a laborer would earn about one drachma per day in the fifth century, or 0.004 troy ounces of gold (about $8 in today’s money); by 377 BC, the pay had increased to two and a half drachmae ($20 in today’s money).
+To add a little extra context, ancient sources indicate that a drachma would buy 3 kilos of olive oil in the fifth century – about $9 or $10 today.

-Inflation continued to follow an erratic path after the ancient/classical periods, as rulers would debase the currency (essentially inflating the economy) to pay for wars, while large-scale depopulation from war and disease would often create strong deflationary pressures.
+Inflation continued to follow an erratic path after the ancient/classical periods.
+Rulers would debase the currency (essentially inflating the economy) to pay for wars, while large-scale depopulation from war and disease would often create strong deflationary pressures.

 A few anecdotes are worth noting.
 When Mansa Musa made his famous pilgrimage to Mecca in 1324, his retinue was reportedly carrying upwards of 32,000 pounds of gold.
-So profligate was Mansa Musa that he alone inflated the economies of Cairo, Medina, and Mecca for years to come – changing the price of gold by about 12% in Cairo [see also Gold Stocks To Play QE3].
+So profligate was Mansa Musa that he alone inflated the economies of Cairo, Medina, and Mecca for years to come – changing the price of gold by about 12% in Cairo.

 Starting in 1968, the fixed gold standard began to crumble.
-In 1968, a two-tier system began that allowed gold to float in private trading, but maintained a fixed price for central banks.
+That year, a two-tier system began that allowed gold to float in private trading but maintain a fixed price for central banks.
 The central banks (particularly the U.S.) could not afford to maintain this, though, and the fixed system collapsed entirely in 1971.

 To offer a little context to this price increase, Henry Ford revolutionized American industry when he moved worker wages to $5 a day in 1914 (a little more than a quarter-ounce of gold).
-Today, at the federal minimum wage of $7.25 a day’s work would pay $58, or only about 3% of an ounce of gold.
-Now this isn’t an entirely fair comparison (Ford’s wages were well above the standard of the day, where autoworkers made about $2.34 per day on average), but it does show how gold values can change dramatically over relatively short periods of time.
+Today, at the federal minimum wage of $7.25, a day’s work would pay $58, or only about 3% of an ounce of gold.
+However, this isn’t an entirely fair comparison: Ford’s wages were well above the standard of the day when autoworkers made about $2.34 per day on average.
+But it does show how gold values can change dramatically over relatively short periods of time.

 The history of the value and price of gold is one of predictable unpredictability.
 As things stand today, it seems hard to imagine that national governments are going to abandon pro-inflationary policies that essentially devalue money.
 At the same time, gold supplies are not likely to increase significantly, which suggests further appreciation in the price of gold.
-By the same token, economic revolutions tend to come suddenly and with little warning and a return to a tighter money policy could significantly undercut the value of gold at some point in the future.
+By the same token, economic revolutions tend to come suddenly and with little warning.
+A return to a tighter monetary policy could significantly undercut the value of gold at some point in the future.

 Disclosure: No positions at time of writing.